What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 What to wear on a long haul flight - Hand Sanitizer

 You don’t want to take too much with you in your hand luggage, especially now.
-Be mindful of what you’re taking and look at sizes; as one example, we mentioned that antibacterial wipes are far easier to pack than a large bottle of hand sanitizer.
+Be mindful of what you’re taking and consider sizes; for example, we mentioned that antibacterial wipes are far easier to pack than a large bottle of hand sanitizer.

-Have your own small travel packs inside your bag to keep things organized and flat, e.g., a small purse for your face masks and a small bag for your snacks, and then things aren’t going to fall everywhere and become mixed up.
+Have your own small travel packs inside your bag to keep things organized and flat, e.g., a small purse for your face masks and a small bag for your snacks, so things don’t fall everywhere and get mixed up.

 Entertainment-wise, load your tablet with games, videos, books, etc., to avoid touching and using the entertainment set in your seat.
 Bring a power bank with you when the charge light starts flashing red.
 Add a pair of earphones, and you’re good to go!